-Glenn E. Beltz, Ph.D., Harvard, Professor Jeffrey M. Moehlis, Ph.D., University of

-California, Berkeley, Professor

-Linda R. Petzold, Ph.D., University of Illinois at Urbana-Champaign, Professor for the cross-disciplinary educational environment that prevails in each of our five degree-granting undergraduate programs (chemical engineering, computer engineering, computer science, electrical engineering, and mechanical engineering).
+Glenn E. Beltz, Ph.D., Harvard, Professor Jeffrey M. Moehlis, Ph.D., University of California, Berkeley, Professor he Engineering Sciences program at UCSB serves as a focal point for the cross-disciplinary educational environment that prevails in each of our five degreegranting undergraduate programs (chemical engineering, computer engineering, computer science, electrical engineering, and mechanical engineering).
 The courses offered in this "department" are designed to cultivate well-educated, innovative engineers and scientists with excellent management and entrepreneurial skills and attitudes oriented to new technologies.